bloominstituteoftechnology/Precourse/Lesson7-JS-IV/README.md

 ## Methods

 In objects, values can be set to functions.
 Functions saved on an object are called methods.
-We have used plenty of methods so far throughout this course. `.length`, `.push`, `.pop`, etc, are all methods.
+We have used plenty of methods so far in this course. `.length`, `.push`, `.pop`, etc, are all methods.
 We can set a key to a name, and the value to a function.
 Just like other times we call methods, we will call this method using dot notation and trailing parentheses (note: we can call a method with arguments just as we would a normal function):

 ```javascript
     const newObject = {